dev-xo/remix-saas/README.md

 ## 🍪 Support

-If you found the project useful, help it by [Staring ⭐ It](https://github.com/dev-xo/stripe-stack)!
+If you found the template useful, feel free to [Star ⭐ It](https://github.com/dev-xo/stripe-stack)!
 It helps the repository grow and gives me motivation to keep working on it.
 Thanks you!

 ### ▫️ Acknowledgments

-All my respect and gratitude for Kent C. Dodds _(Not gonna @him, don't wanna bother, instead gonna leave here his [Website Blog](https://kentcdodds.com/))_.
-Has been supporting my work on Twitter a few times already, and that's something truly amazing for any small developer.
+Big thanks to Kent C. Dodds _(Not gonna bother @him tagging, instead gonna leave here his [Website](https://kentcdodds.com/))_.
+Him has supported some of my work on Twitter a few times already, and that's something truly amazing for any small developer.

 Also a big shout out to [@vueeez](https://github.com/vueeez) who just jumped on Twitter DMs, contributing on Twitter Authentication Strategy.